bndtools/bnd/README.md

 ## Feedback

-Feedback is always welcome, for general discussions use the [bndtools-users@googlegroups.com](https://groups.google.com/d/forum/bndtools-users) mail list.
+Feedback is always welcome, for general discussions use the [bnd discourse site](https://bnd.discourse.group) mail list.
+This site can be used to discuss many different aspects of bnd and the many projects it supports.
+Including feedback and proposals for new functionality.
-We also have the [bndtools-dev@googlegroups.com](https://groups.google.com/d/forum/bndtools-dev) mail list for discussions on the development of bnd.

 Bugs and issues should go to <https://github.com/bndtools/bnd/issues>.

-Other feedback or specific functionality send to <Peter.Kriens@aQute.biz>.

 ## Contributing